-- 6. (1) Applications for planning permission to carry out development other than subdivisions under regulation 23 are to be made on forms provided by the Director and accompanied by the following drawings - (a) a location plan (on the same scale as the Registry Index Map where possible); - (b) a site lot plan at a convenient natural scale to indicate items in subregulation (3); - (c) floor plans to a scale of: 1/8 inch = 1 foot or 1/4 inch = 1 foot; and - (d) front and rear elevations to a scale of: 1/8 inch = 1 foot or 1/4 inch = 1 foot. - (1A) When major development is involved additional elevations must be submitted together with a statement of the material to be used in the external finish of walls and roofs and if the Authority so requires, their colour must be shown on the drawings. - (2) (a) No person shall, without a Permit, construct or change a building or structure or carry out, in respect of any land, building or structure, any work that requires planning permission; and the holder of a Permit shall not in respect of any land, building or structure to which the Permit relates, carry out any work other than the work authorised by the Permit. - (b) Prior to commencing the construction of, or the change to, a building or structure, a person shall obtain a Permit and, for that purpose, shall lodge with the Director an application for a Permit, which shall be accompanied by the fees (if any) set out in Schedule 2. - (c) Notwithstanding regulation 35(3), this subregulation applies to Little Cayman. - (3) Unless exempted by the Authority, an application for planning permission with any setback adjacent to the sea shall include a Mean High Water Mark survey physically defined on ground no more than six months prior to the application being submitted, and the survey plan shall be authenticated by the Department of Lands and Survey. - (4) The site plan must show - (a) the location of the proposed building; - (b) the location of existing buildings on the site and on adjacent land; - (c) the front, rear and side setbacks; - (d) the dimensions of relevant lots (for subdivision); - (e) the fronting roads giving their names and widths; - (ea) the existing and proposed site levels - (f) the water and sanitary drainage systems; and
+- 6. (1) Applications for planning permission - (a) to carry out development, other than subdivisions, shall be made on a form provided by the Director and accompanied by the following drawings - - (i) site lot plan; - (ii) floor plans; and - (iii) front, rear and side elevations; and - (b) for subdivisions shall be made on a form provided by the Director and accompanied by a plan showing - (i) the location of the site; - (ii) the lot layout; - (iii) the road layout, where applicable; - (iv) the approximate lot sizes; - (v) land uses within the subdivision, including land for public purposes where applicable; and - (vi) existing topographical detail. - (1A) When major development is involved additional elevations must be submitted together with a statement of the material to be used in the external finish of walls and roofs and if the Authority so requires, their colour must be shown on the drawings. - (1B) All plans submitted for planning permission to carry out development, including subdivisions, shall be drawn to an imperial scale that allows plan details to be viewed with sufficient clarity to indicate the nature and character of the work to the satisfaction of the Director. - (2) (a) No person shall, without a Permit, construct or change a building or structure or carry out, in respect of any land, building or structure, any work that requires planning permission; and the holder of a Permit shall not in respect of any land, building or structure to which the Permit relates, carry out any work other than the work authorised by the Permit. - (b) Prior to commencing the construction of, or the change to, a building or structure, a person shall obtain a Permit and, for that purpose, shall lodge

-- (g) the north point. - (5) The location plan must show the position of the lot in relation to the adjoining lots and, if possible be a copy of the relative Registry Index Map.
-In special circumstances the Authority may require a topographical survey. - (6) Water supply and sanitary drainage systems must be shown on floor plans. - (7) All information, drawings, specifications and accompanying data shall bear the name and signature of the person responsible for the design and every plan shall be certified as follows -
+- with the Director an application for a Permit, which shall be accompanied by the fees (if any) set out in Schedule 2. - (c) Notwithstanding regulation 35(3), this subregulation applies to Little Cayman. - (3) Unless exempted by the Authority, an application for planning permission with any setback adjacent to the sea shall include a Mean High Water Mark survey physically defined on ground no more than six months prior to the application being submitted, and the survey plan shall be authenticated by the Department of Lands and Survey. - (4) The site plan must show - (a) the location of the proposed building; - (b) the location of existing buildings on the site and on adjacent land; - (c) the front, rear and side setbacks; - (d) the dimensions of relevant lots (for subdivision); - (e) the fronting roads giving their names and widths; - (ea) the existing and proposed site levels - (f) the water and sanitary drainage systems; and - (g) the north point. - (5) The location plan must show the position of the lot in relation to the adjoining lots and, if possible be a copy of the relative Registry Index Map.
+In special circumstances the Authority may require a topographical survey. - (6) Repealed by regulation 3(c) of the Development and Planning (Amendment) Regulations, 2021 [SL 14 of 2021]. - (7) All information, drawings, specifications and accompanying data shall bear the name and signature of the person responsible for the design and every plan shall be certified as follows -

-"I hereby ce rtify that a ll dimensior s shown o on this plai n are correct Signature
+"I hereby certify that all dimensions shown on this pl an are correct

+Signature

-Address " Addicss
+Address ".